 C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

-Activity 1: Re-Establish Equality Using a Pan Balance
+Activity 1: Creating Equality Using a Pan Balance

-The pan balance is another model which students can use to achieve equality in a practical way, the goal being to get the pans to balance.
+The pan balance is a model that can be used to create equality in a practical way by having two pans physically balance.

 Students first see the inequality.
 For example: